 Soon my husband and I will begin an ambitious journey on the El Camino de Santiago.
 We will walk 500 miles in six weeks.
 And although I am excited, I am a little scared as well.

 What would the world look like if everyone gave in to their feelings of anxiety and fear?
 I imagine a rather boring place with no risks, no excitement, and an environment where nothing gets accomplished.

 Unfortunately, fear of the unknown, fear of change and fear of what others might think, hinders most of us from being our better selves.
 It’s hard to let go of fear and trust that you’ll figure it out one way or another.

 “Your largest fear, carries your biggest growth.”

+I am nervous to walk the Camino.
+There I said it.
 But guess what?
 I’m still going to do it!

 Here are the five reasons I’m nervous to walk the Camino, but am doing it anyway.

 #1 I have never completed a thru-hike.
 What if I don’t like it?